crebollarramirez/crebollarramirez/README.md

-If you are coming from my resume, awesome!
-I got your attention, you won't regret it :)

 I am currently studying Math & Computer Science at University of California - San Diego I am also double majoring in Cognative Science with a Specialization in Machine Learning and Neural Computation.